KIDNEY PROBLEMS

 • Chemotherapy drugs, for example ifosfamide, cisplatin, and carboplatin

-• Any dose of radiotherapy to the kidney(s) or urinary tract, or an area that includes the kidney(s) and urinary tract
+• Any dose of radiotherapy to the kidney(s), or an area that includes the kidney(s), including radiotherapy to the entire body (also known as total body irradiation [TBI])

 • Stem cell transplantation